Continuous Learning for Android Malware Detection: Evaluation

 We use the list of app hashes provided by APIGraph~\cite{zhang2020enhancing} to collect Android apps spanning over 7 years, from 2012 to 2018.
 APIGraph uses the appearance timestamps from VirusTotal to order the apps over 7 years.
-The way that APIGraph collects the dataset has carefully addressed the spatial biase and temporal bias that commonly exists in malware datasets~\cite{pendlebury2019tesseract,arp2020and}: 90\% of the apps are benign; and the samples are ordered and almost evenly distributed across 7 years that allows time-consistent experiments.
+The way that APIGraph collects the dataset has carefully addressed the spatial bias and temporal bias that commonly exists in malware datasets~\cite{pendlebury2019tesseract,arp2022and}: 90\% of the apps are benign; and the samples are ordered and almost evenly distributed across 7 years that allows time-consistent experiments.
 Specifically, we collect malware apps from VirusTotal~\cite{virustotal}, VirusShare~\cite{virusshare}, and the AMD dataset~\cite{wei2017deep} and benign apps from AndroZoo~\cite{androzoopaper, androzoo}.
-The final number of apps we collected are shown in Table~\ref{tab:dataset}.
+The final number of apps we collected are shown in Table~\ref{tab:apigraph-dataset}.

+In addition, we collect a new dataset of Android apps from AndroZoo~\cite{androzoo} that appeared from 2019 to 2021.
+We randomly sample malware apps with more than 15 detections by antivirus engines in VirusTotal, and randomly sample benign apps with 0 detection.
+For each month, the ratio of benign apps to malicious apps is 9:1.
+Table~\ref{tab:androzoo-dataset} shows the overall statistics of the AndroZoo dataset.
+In the year of 2021, the available malware apps on AndroZoo is fewer than the previous years.

 We query VirusTotal and then use AVClass2~\cite{sebastian2020avclass2} to obtain the family label for malicious apps.
-On average, every month we have 384 malicious apps, 50 families, and 3,832 benign apps.
-Table~\ref{tab:dataset} also shows the number of malware families seen every year.
+If an app does not have any family label\footnote{The output from AVClass2 does not have a family label other than ``Android'' or ``grayware''.}, we use the ``unknown'' family label.

 We extract DREBIN features~\cite{arp2014drebin} from the apps to train all models.
 DREBIN uses 8 sets of features to capture the app's required access to hardware components, requested permissions, names of app components, filtered intents, usage of restricted API calls, actually used permissions, suspicious API calls, and network addresses.